sayedibrahimi/LyonsList/server/README.md

-# Wheaton Marketplace - Server API
+# LyonsList - Server API

-This is the backend API server for the Wheaton Marketplace platform, built with Node.js, Express, MongoDB, and TypeScript.
+This is the backend API server for the LyonsList platform, built with Node.js, Express, MongoDB, and TypeScript.

 ## Features